WhiteGobo/ClipsRIFInterpreter/README.md

 ## TODO

+* assert_fact might generate memory leak, if failing to assert. ("a" "b" "c")
 * generate_crifi_script does strange things if empty input is provided.
 * Rework is_literal_PRED.
 See also `https://www.w3.org/TR/2013/REC-rif-dtb-20130205/#Datatypes`_
 * Replace ntriples parser with external library